Milan-pokharel/movie-recommendation-system-content-based-/readme.md

-1. Movie Recommendation System (Content-Based filtering) This is a content-based movie recommendation system built using the TMDB 5000 Movies Dataset.The goal of the project is to recommend movies similar to a selected movie based on their content (overview, genres, keywords, cast, etc.).
+1.Movie Recommendation System (Content-Based filtering) -->This is a content-based movie recommendation system built using the TMDB 5000 Movies Dataset.The goal of the project is to recommend movies similar to a selected movie based on their content (overview, genres, keywords, cast, etc.).